 Quick start

-- Add waste for cuts, laps, layout changes, and damaged pieces.
+- Add waste for cuts, lap splices, layout changes, bent bars, and damaged pieces.

 Best uses